luprader/BscThesis_Biology_uibk/README.md

 ### Author: Lukas Prader

 ## Overview:
-This repository holds the code and files for my bachelor thesis written in the summer of SS23 under supervision of Matthew Talluto.
+This repository holds the code and files for my bachelor thesis written under supervision of Lauren Talluto.

 ## !!important!!
 The code can not be run from the repository itself, since the data required is quite large.